 Attacks that exploit the fundamental protocols holding the internet and enterprise networks together.

-- DNS Hijacking: Redirecting Trust at the Name Layer — How attackers poison DNS to intercept traffic before it reaches the real destination
+- DNS Hijacking: Redirecting Your Traffic Without You Knowing — How attackers poison DNS to intercept traffic before it reaches the real destination

-- SSL/TLS Stripping: Downgrading Encrypted Connections — Forcing HTTPS connections back to plaintext without triggering browser warnings
+- SSL Stripping: Downgrading HTTPS to HTTP Without the User Noticing — Forcing HTTPS connections back to plaintext without triggering browser warnings

 Cloud & Infrastructure